Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 The Dog CEO API address will return a single image of a dog (that’s no good!), so append a random number onto this later on so we get a nice amount of dog images back.

-With state variables, `dogImageUrls` is set to an empty array to begin with but it will hold a list of picture URLs once the API has been called.
+With state variables, `dogImageUrls` is set to an empty array to begin with, but it will hold a list of picture URLs once the API has been called.
 With `loadPictures`, set it to ‘`false`’ for now, but you can use this to toggle whether the app is in the middle of loading data or not.

 ### Create the Image Fetching Function

-You need to call the API to get the pictures in the first place.
+Call the API to get the pictures in the first place.
 You define that next:

 **UseEffectExample.jsx**